Sitecore/developer-portal/data/markdown/pages/learn/getting-started/discover-introduction/index.md

 ## What is Sitecore Discover?

-Sitecore discover is a personalised e-commerce search and merchandising engine.
+Sitecore discover is a product discovery optimisation engine.
 It enables intelligent product search powered by AI and can enhance experiences anywhere merchandising information is displayed.
 It is a headless platform that delivers omnichannel personalisation across mobile, web, email, and in-store.
+It is designed to optimise a site’s SEO configuration to maximise product discovery.

-It is a SaaS product that empowers marketers and merchandisers by providing rich insights and analytics to consistently improve conversion rates.
+It is a SaaS product that empowers marketers and merchandisers by providing rich insights and analytics to consistently improve revenue per visit.

 ## Sitecore Discover features

 Once Sitecore Discover has been implemented, it provides a series of features to marketers and merchandisers including:

 - Detailed control over product discoverability & visibility including **boosting**, **burying** & **timed product availability**.
-- Business-to-business (B2B) support through the ability to change **product attributes** like availability & price based on the **user’s context**.
+- Business-to-business (B2B) support through the ability to change **product attributes** like availability & price based on the **buyers’s context**.
 - **By online, pickup in-store** (BOPIS) functionality allows control of products and product attributes at a store level and ensures users’ in-store purchases are synced with their online profile.
 - **Fitment** ensures customers with complex **product line relationships** can model these, providing users with search results matching their product requirements.
+A good example of this is a Parts Retailer ensuring results returned are **constrained** to ensure compatibility with a specific model.
 - Discover enables **multi-locale** functionality, giving customers the ability to localise their product catalogue data for all locales they operate in.
+Allowing for separate **region-specific** catalogues to be managed from a single Discover instance.

 ## Sitecore Discover integration options